d2cube/d2cube/readme.md

 # d2cube

-An interactive unique D2 companion.
+A unique interactive and visual D2 companion experience.

 ---